Hands up if you’ve ever been bogged down about your skin’s condition?

 Our skin is the largest organ in your body, and it serves as a protective barrier against infections and harmful elements in the environment.
 But because of our inevitable exposure to pollution, dust, bacteria and UV rays, skin problems do pop up from time to time, and especially as we age.

 There are a million questions we may have when it comes to skincare.
-So, we pulled out our top five and sat down with skin expert, Dr. Gerard Ee from The Clifford Clinic, to gain some valuable insights into optimizing our skincare routine and tackling common conditions.
+So, we pulled out our top five and sat down with skin expert, Dr. Gerard Ee from The Clifford Clinic, to gain some valuable insights into optimising our skincare routine and tackling common conditions.

 Q1.
 What are the essential steps in your daily skincare routine to achieve healthy skin?